crow-translate/QOnlineTranslator/docs/QOnlineTranslator.md

 Parse *text* and translate with *engine* into language of *translationLanguageCode* from language of *sourceLanguageCode* with hints on language of *translatorLanguageCode*.
 For language codes see the column **Language code** in the table [above](#languages-table).
 ___

-### <a id='source-media'/> [QList](https://doc.qt.io/qt-5/qlist.html "Qt Documentation")<[QMediaContent](https://doc.qt.io/qt-5/qmediacontent.html "Qt Documentation")> QOnlineTranslator::sourceMedia()
+### <a id='source-media'/> [QList](https://doc.qt.io/qt-5/qlist.html "Qt Documentation")<[QMediaContent](https://doc.qt.io/qt-5/qmediacontent.html "Qt Documentation")> QOnlineTranslator::sourceMedia(**Engine engine, Speaker speaker = Zahar, Emotion emotion = Good**)
-Splits the source text into parts (Google and Yandex have limits on the size of the request) and returns list with the generated API URLs to play this text.
-If the query is larger, then it will be splitted into several.
+Splits the source text into parts (Google and Yandex have limits on the size of the request) and returns list with the generated API URLs to play this text. *speaker* and *emotion* arguments only affects the voice characteristics for Yandex engine.

 Example:
 ```cpp